enspiral/handbook/venture_introduction_template.md

 **Business Model**

-*Revenue streams, types of clients/users*
+*Revenue streams, types of clients/users, plan for financial sustainability and growth*

 **Impact Strategy / Theory of Change**